 A fundamental trade-off faced by all organisms is the partitioning of available mass into growth versus reproduction (Cole 1954; Harper & Ogden 1970; Cohen 1976; Kozlowski 1992).
 In plants, investing in growth increases height and/or leaf area, resulting in greater photosynthetic production and thereby increasing future reproductive value.
 By contrast, investing in reproduction increases current reproductive value, but potentially at the expense of being outcompeted in the race of for light.
 A plant’s lifetime strategy for reproductive allocation is thus a key trait linking its organismal function to its life history and population performance (Harper & Ogden 1970; Kozlowski 1992; Obeso 2002; Wright et al. 2005; Weiner et al. 2009; Wenk & Falster 2015; Salguero-Gómez 2017).

+The importance of reproductive allocation for plant population dynamics has been highlighted recently via the compilation of full lifecycle demographic data.
+Salguero-Gómez et al. (2016) found that for 418 plant species ranging from herbs to long-lived trees, the generation time (closely linked to age at first reproduction) emerged as a strong predictor of plant population dynamics.
+Similarly, in large-scale analyses of plant trait data, traits related to reproductive strategy (i.e. maximum size) emerge as a major axis of variation across the worlds flora (Díaz et al. 2016).
+More generally however, it remains unclear how reproductive strategies should be quantified in cross-species comparisons, or how species differences in reproductive strategy may relate to other physiologcail traits.

-In the theoretical literature, the concept of a reproductive allocation (RA) schedule (Fig. 1) has been established for some time, and many factors are now known to influence the evolution of RA schedules in models (review by Kozlowski 1992).
+In the theoretical evolutionary-ecology literature, the concept of a reproductive allocation (RA) schedule (Fig. 1) has been established for some time, and many factors are now known to influence the evolution of RA schedules in models (review by Kozlowski 1992).
 RA is the proportion of available mass that is invested in reproduction (versus growth) in a given year (de Wit 1978; Kozlowski 1992).
-An RA schedule then summarizes investment into growth versus reproduction across an individual’s lifetime.
-RA schedules are usually expressed in relation to size (see Fig. 1 for examples), as allocation responds more directly to a plant’s current physiological state than its age (refs).
+An RA schedule, expressed in relation to plant size or age, then summarizes investment into growth versus reproduction across an individual’s lifetime (see Fig. 1 for examples). .

-The importance of reproductive allocation for plant population dynamics has been highlighted recently via the compilation of full lifecycle demographic data.
-Salguero-Gómez et al. (2016) found that for 418 plant species ranging from herbs to long-lived trees, the generation time (closely linked to age at first reproduction) and degree of iteroparity emerged as strong predictors of plant population dynamics.
-Similarly, in large-scale analyses of plant trait data, traits related to reproductive strategy (maximum size) emerge as a major axis of variation across the worlds flora (Díaz et al. 2016).

 Theoretical studies have now established that a wide variety of RA schedules – and by implication life-histories – can be selected for, depending on the nature of environment, allocation-related trade-offs, and other organismal traits (reviews by Kozlowski 1992; Thomas 2011).
 Early theoretical studies suggested an individual’s fitness was always maximized via a bang-bang strategy: a period of first investing solely in growth and then ceasing growth and investing solely in reproduction, until death (Fig. 1a) (Cohen 1976; King & Roughgarden 1982).
 Bang-bang strategies are favoured both because of the compounding nature of plant growth, and because this strategy is effective under competition (Falster & Westoby 2003).
 The prediction for a bang-bang outcome, however, clearly does not work for most perennial plants, which – excepting a small number of specialized species (Young 2010; Thomas 2011) – exhibit “graded” or “mixed-allocation” (i.e. an iteroparous) RA strategy, consisting of a gradual shift of resources from growth to reproduction (Fig. 1b).
 This mismatch between theory and observation led to the discovery of factors promoting graded RA schedules.
-It is now known that graded responses are favoured under a variety of scenarios, including stochastic, environmental conditions (King & Roughgarden 1982); non-linearitities in the response of growth, mortality or reproduction to increased investment (Charnov & Schaffer 1973; Reznick & Endler 1982; Engen & Saether 1994; Miller, Tenhumberg & Louda 2008; Mironchenko & Kozłowski 2014); or declining photosynthetic rates with plant age (Iwasa & Cohen 1989).
+It is now known that graded responses are favoured under a variety of scenarios, including stochastic, environmental conditions (King & Roughgarden 1982); non-linearities in the response of growth, mortality or reproduction to increased investment (Charnov & Schaffer 1973; Reznick & Endler 1982; Engen & Saether 1994; Miller, Tenhumberg & Louda 2008; Mironchenko & Kozłowski 2014); or declining photosynthetic rates with plant age (Iwasa & Cohen 1989).
 Moreover, other features of the RA schedule, such as size at first reproduction, respond quantitatively to environmental variables and other traits (Kozlowski 1992).